Subspace Learning From Bits: Acknowledgement

 \section{Acknowledgement}

-The author thanks Lee Seversky, Lauren Huie and Matt Berger for their hospitality and helpful discussions during her stay at the Air Force Research Lab, Rome, New York where part of this work was accomplished.
-The author also thanks Yuxin Chen for helpful discussions regarding Lemma 1.
-This work was partially supported by the Air Force Summer Faculty Fellowship Program and the Google Faculty Research Award.
+The authors thank useful feedbacks from the anonymous reviewers that significantly improve the quality of this paper.
+The first author thanks Lee Seversky, Lauren Huie and Matt Berger for their hospitality and helpful discussions during her stay at the Air Force Research Lab, Rome, New York where part of this work was accomplished.
+She also thanks Yuxin Chen for helpful discussions.